Why omnichannel marketing trumps multi-channel strategy (and how to get it right)

 Omnichannel marketing strategies rise to the occasion of the complex buyer’s journey.
 As much as marketers love to believe customers purchase products after seeing a few ads and subscribing to an email list for a discount, the reality is much more chaotic.

-Here’s what a buyer’s journey might look like for a customer at Felix Gray, a brand that’s embraced an omnichannel marketing strategy:
+Here’s what a buyer’s journey might look like at Felix Gray, a glassware brand that’s embraced an omnichannel marketing strategy:

 2. Casey browses the Felix Gray website and filters by lens type, but she doesn’t find anything that catches her eye.
-She’s also on a work break and doesn’t have time to go through with a purchase.
+She’s also on a work break and doesn’t have time to commit to a purchase.

 3. A week later, Casey sees an ad on Instagram for “glasses that work as hard as you do.”
-She doesn’t care for the color of the glasses in the image and doesn’t click on the ad.
+She doesn’t like the color of the glasses in the image and doesn’t click on the ad.

 4. Casey bumps into her colleague at the gym.
 They don’t talk about Felix Gray at all.
-But Casey is reminded of the glasses she liked, so she pulls the oldest trick in the book: She signs up for Felix Gray’s email and SMS list and waits for an offer to hit her inbox.
+But Casey is reminded of the glasses she liked when she sees her colleague wearing a similar pair, so she pulls the oldest trick in the book: She signs up for Felix Gray’s email marketing and SMS marketing and waits for an offer to hit her inbox.

-5. She gets it right away.
-But Casey is still feeling indecisive.
-So she clicks through to the website.
-She finds a frame shape and color she likes and puts the glasses in her cart, but then she has second thoughts.
+5. Casey receives an offer right away, but she’s still feeling indecisive.
+She clicks through to the website, finds a frame shape and color she likes, and puts the glasses in her cart.
+But then she has second thoughts.
 Should she really be buying a pair of glasses she hasn’t tried on, even if she has $20 off?

-6. Felix Gray sends Casey abandoned cart emails with a discount, but she ignores them.
-10% on a pair of glasses that cost $145 isn’t enough to convince her to buy online.
-She considers dropping by the store, but it’s not in her neighborhood.
+6. An hour after Casey abandons her cart, Felix Gray sends Casey an abandoned cart email with a discount, but she ignores it—10% off a pair of glasses that cost $145 isn’t enough to convince her to buy online.
+She considers dropping by the retail store, but it’s not in her neighborhood.
 Maybe she’ll get a pair from her local vendor.

 8. Casey’s personal shopping experience at Felix Gray is thoroughly enjoyable, and she buys a pair of glasses.
 Her personal shopper also helps her sign up for a contact lens subscription.